Giorgia Meloni: Immigration and multiculturalism

 Meloni has criticised Italy's approach towards illegal immigrants, calling for a zero-tolerance policy.
-She wants to blockade illegal immigrants from reaching Italian ports, and boost the birth rate of Italian nationals to ease the need for migrant labour.
+She wants to block illegal immigrants from reaching Italian ports, and boost the birth rate of Italian nationals to ease the need for migrant labour.
 She is opposed to birthright citizenship proposals, which would give citizenship including education rights to foreigners born and living in Italy.

 Amid the 2022 escalation of the Russo-Ukrainian War, Meloni said she supported giving refugee status to those coming from a war-shaken country but not to other asylum seekers.
 She said: "It's time to call things by their name, to give refugee status to those fleeing war, women, and children, perhaps doing the opposite with those who aren't refugees."

 In August 2022, she reposted a pixelated video on Twitter that shows a woman being raped by an asylum seeker.
 The victim of the violence decried the publication of the video and said she was recognised by the video posted.
 After receiving backlash, Meloni defended herself by accusing other politicians of not having condemned the rape itself.

 Meloni has blamed neo-colonialism for Africa's underdevelopment and the 2015 European migrant crisis, and she said she favours co-operation over what she termed France's neocolonialism.
 She has been considered as opposed to the reception of illegal immigrants, as well as to multiculturalism, and she has been described as xenophobic, as well as Islamophobic, by some critics.

-In 2018, she said she would welcome Venezuelans, saying they are Christians and often of Italian origins.
+In 2018, she said she would welcome Venezuelans, saying they are Christians and often of Italian origin.
 She has often criticised George Soros and what she terms globalists, at times reflecting the views of Soros conspiracy theories, once saying: "When you are a slave, you act in Soros's interests."
 She has endorsed the Great Replacement, a white nationalist conspiracy theory.

-She also believes there is a planned mass migration from Africa to Europe for the purpose of replacing and eliminating Italians, an antisemitic, white genocide, and far-right conspiracy theory known as the Kalergi Plan.
+She believes there is a planned mass migration from Africa to Europe for the purpose of replacing and eliminating Italians, an antisemitic, far-right conspiracy theory known as the Kalergi Plan.
 She has described pro-immigration policies as part of an alleged left-wing conspiracy to "replace Italians with immigrants".
 In January 2017, she called immigration to Italy "ethnic substitution".

-Meloni complained about the danger of ethnic substitution also in her 2019 book on the Nigerian mafia, co-written with Alessandro Meluzzi, anti-vaccine psychiatrist, founder of the "Anti-Islamisation Party" and at the time primate of a schismatic Italian Orthodox Church.
+Meloni complained about the danger of ethnic substitution in her 2019 book about the Nigerian mafia, co-written with Alessandro Meluzzi, anti-vaccine psychiatrist, founder of the "Anti-Islamisation Party" and at the time primate of a schismatic Italian Orthodox Church.
 Along with other white supremacist stereotypes, the book argues that a project is underway to "change the European ethnicity and create Eurafrica", that the Nigerian mafia is the product of "local cultures that practice ritual murder and cannibalism", and that "the corpses of white people are very appreciated" by the Yoruba, who are said to be engaged in the trade of human flesh and organs.